atulkumarpccs/Self-Driving-Car-Engineer-Nanodegree-Program-Term1--Project1/README.md

    setup by using Anaconda
    <https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md>

- 2.Please take help if any pakage is missing from environment file in project directory on windows 10.
+ 2.Please refer file ``environment.yaml`` if any pakage is missing from environment file in project directory on windows 10.

  ### Build Steps :